-- 5. From the main Pulse Secure Connections page, select the connection set. - 6.
-Under Options, select or clear the following check boxes: - Allow saving logon information-Controls whether the Save Settings check box is available in login credential dialog boxes in the Pulse Secure client.
-If you clear this check box, the Pulse Secure client always requires users to provide credentials.
-If you select this check box, users have the option of saving their credentials. - Allow user connections-Controls whether connections can be added by the user through the Pulse client interface. - Display splash screen-Clear this check box to hide the Pulse splash screen that normally appears when the Pulse client starts. - Dynamic certificate trust-Determines whether users can opt to trust unknown certificates.
-If you select this check box, a user can ignore warnings about invalid certificates and connect to the target Pulse server. - Dynamic connections-Allows new connections to be added automatically to a Pulse Secure client when the user connects through the Pulse server's Web portal and then starts Pulse through the Web portal interface. - FIPS mode enabled-Enable FIPS mode communications for all Pulse connections in the connection set.
+- 4. Click Save Changes. - 5.
+From the main Pulse Client Connections page, select the connection set. - 6.
+Under Options, select or clear the following check boxes: - Allow saving logon information: Controls whether the Save Settings check box is available in login credential dialog boxes in Pulse Client.
+If you clear this check box, Pulse Client always requires users to provide credentials.
+If you select this check box, users have the option of saving their credentials. - Allow user connections: Controls whether connections can be added by the user through the Pulse Client interface. - Display splash screen: Clear this check box to hide the Pulse Client splash screen that normally appears when Pulse Client starts.

+• Dynamic certificate trust: Determines whether users can opt to trust unknown certificates.
+If you select this check box, a user can ignore warnings about invalid certificates and connect to the target Pulse Secure server.

+Note: By default, Dynamic certificate trust check box will be unchecked.

+- Dynamic connections: Allows new connections to be added automatically to Pulse Client when the user connects through the Pulse Secure server's Web portal and then starts Pulse Client through the Web portal interface. - FIPS mode enabled: Enable FIPS mode communications for all Pulse Client connections in the connection set.
 The Federal Information Processing Standard (FIPS) defines secure communications for the U.S. government.
-When a Pulse connection is operating in FIPS mode, FIPS On appears in the lower corner of the Pulse client interface.
-If the Pulse server hardware does not support FIPS mode operations, FIPS mode configuration options are not present in the admin console interface.
+When a Pulse Client connection is operating in FIPS mode, "FIPS On" appears in the lower corner of the Pulse Client interface.
+If the Pulse Secure server hardware does not support FIPS mode operations, FIPS mode configuration options are not present in the admin console interface.
 FIPS mode operations are supported on PSA-V Series Pulse Secure Gateways and some SA series appliances.
 The device must be running Pulse Policy Secure R5.0 or later or Pulse Connect Secure R8.0 or later.

 Note: Users cannot enable FIPS mode for connections that are created on the client.
-You must deploy connections with FIPS mode enabled using a pre-configured connection set with FIPS mode enabled or have users establish a browser session to the FIPS enabled Pulse server.
+You must deploy connections with FIPS mode enabled using a pre-configured connection set with FIPS mode enabled or have users establish a browser session to the FIPS enabled Pulse Secure server.

-- Wireless suppression-Disables wireless access when a wired connection is available.
+- Wireless suppression: Disables wireless access when a wired connection is available.
 Wireless suppression occurs only when the wired connection is connected and authorized. - 7.
 Under Connections, click New to define a new connection. - 8.
 Enter a name and, optionally, a description for this connection. - 9.
 Select a type for the connection.
 Type can be any of the following: - UAC 802.1X - Connect Secure or Policy Secure (L3) - SRX

-- 10. If you select UAC 802.1X from the type list, enter a value or select or clear the following check boxes: - Adapter type-Select Wired or Wireless. - Outer username-Enter the outer username. - Scan list-If you selected wireless as the adapter type, the scan list box is available to specify the SSIDs, including non-broadcast SSIDs, to connect to in priority order.
-If you leave the list empty, the user can connect to any available wireless network. - Support Non-broadcast SSID-Allow users to connect to a non-broadcast wireless network from within the Pulse interface.
+10. 1If you select UAC 802.1X from the type list, enter a value or select or clear the following check boxes:

+- Adapter type: Select Wired or Wireless.

+- Outer username: Enter the outer username.

+- Scan list: If you selected wireless as the adapter type, the scan list box is available to specify the SSIDs, including non-broadcast SSIDs, to connect to in priority order.
+If you leave the list empty, the user can connect to any available wireless network.

+- Support Non-broadcast SSID: Allow users to connect to a non-broadcast wireless network from within the Pulse Client interface.

-Wireless Security Algorithm-Specify the type of wireless security that the client uses to connect to the non-broadcast wireless network:
+- 11. Wireless Security Algorithm: Specify the type of wireless security that the client uses to connect to the non-broadcast wireless network:

+- WPA

-- WPA - WPA2
+- WPA2

-Wireless Security Cipher-Specify the type of encryption that the client uses to communicate with the non-broadcast network:
+- 12. Wireless Security Cipher: Specify the type of encryption that the client uses to communicate with the non-broadcast network:

 - TKIP

 - AES

-- 11. Click Save Changes.

-- 12. If you selected Connect Secure or Policy Secure (L3) for the type, configure the following:
+14. If you selected "Connect Secure" or "Policy Secure (L3)" for the type, configure the following:

-- Allow user to override connection policy
+Allow user to override connection policy